 8 Steps for an Accident at Work

-There are so many ways you can have an accident at work such as falling from a height on scaffolding, stairs or ladders and falling on surfaces which are unexpectedly slippery or wet.
+There are so many ways you can have an accident at work such as falling from a height due to not using the right Fall arrest systems, falling off stairs or ladders and falling on surfaces which are unexpectedly slippery or wet.
 Exposure to dangerous or chemical substances without proper protective equipment or training on the handling of this dangerous substance is another type of accident.
 Faulty machinery which was inadequately serviced is a common injury in some industries.
 Even an injury caused by lifting heavy objects and general manual handling, especially where training was poor or non-existent.

 The Safety, Health and Welfare at Work Acts 2005 and 2010 set the rights and obligations of both employers and employees and provides for substantial fines or penalties for breaches of the health and safety legislation.
 However, the practical what to do on the spot information is key to when there is an accident at work.

 No matter how the accidents happened, the steps to follow immediately after are the same:

 Attending to the injured is the priority.
 Whether it is reaching for the first aid box, calling the onsite medical team or calling 112 for A&E. Care is the first action at the scene.
 Try to remain calm and get the medical assistance needed, either on-site or at another location.